massvis/dataset/README_targets410.md

 * `allImages(i).false_alarms` total number of times visualization was mistakenly recognized when shown for the first time
 * `allImages(i).correct_rejections` total number of times visualization was shown for the first time and not mistakenly recognized

-To convert these scores to HR (hit rate), FAR (false alarm rate), dprime and a few others, see the first page of [http://figrim.mit.edu/supplemental.pdf](http://figrim.mit.edu/supplemental.pdf).
+See the Matlab script `calcMemScores.m` to convert these scores to HR, FAR, dprime, and a few other memorability measures.